East Antarctic Shield: Background

+In 2026 the discovery of a new physiographic unit by Italian scientific investigations was called the "East Antarctic Fan-Shaped Basin Province" and has generated novel tectonic theories.

 Interaction with supercontinents

 Rodinia: 1100–750 Ma

 East Antarctica comprises Archean and Proterozoic-Cambrian terranes that amalgamated during Precambrian and Cambrian times.
 In the time of the supercontinent Rodinia, western Australia and East Antarctica were linked by the two-stage Albany-Fraser-Wilkes orogen, which occurred between 1350 and 1260 Ma and 1210-1140 Ma, and also the older, Mawson craton.
 It is estimated that Rodinia formed between 1100 Ma and 1000 Ma.
 During this time, there was tectonism occurring from Coats Land to the Windmill Islands of East Antarctica.
 This was taken as evidence for a continuous, late Mesoproterozoic to early Neoproterozoic mobile belt skirting across the coast of the East Antarctic Shield.
 This Grenville-age belt is commonly called the Wegener-Mawson Mobile Belt, or the Circum East Antarctic Mobile Belt, and can be extended to formerly adjacent continents.
 The Maud Province correlates with the Namaqua-Natal Province of South Africa.
 Rocks in the Rayner Complex and northern Prince Charles Mountains are an extension of the Eastern Ghats of India.
 Lastly, relationships in the Bunger Hills-Windmill Islands correspond closely to those in the Albany-Fraser Orogen of western Australia.
 This region of Grenville-age tectonism is interpreted as a suture between the Central Antarctic-South Australian craton (the Mawson continent) and the marginal cratons that make up most of southern Africa, India and western Australia.
 This tectonism continued until 900 Ma and by 750 Ma, the supercontinent Rodinia had begun to break up.
 The rupture might have resulted from the opening of an equatorial ocean basin between West Laurentia and West Australia-East Antarctica.